cedricbonhomme/cedricbonhomme.org/content/about.md

 ### Minimalist

-I’m a minimalist and a low-tech guy.
-Secretly I do not like modern technology.
-I like books, pen, papers and photos.
-I hate e-readers and “smart” devices.
-Of all the things I own, the most important for me is probably my piano.

-This principle is also valid when it comes to my tastes in software development and with hardware.
-My favorite programming languages are Python and OCaml and text editors of choice are Emacs and Kate, depending on the project and my mood.
+I’m disheartened by the increasing commercialization of the web and support initiatives like the Small Web.
+As a minimalist and low-tech enthusiast, I prefer simpler, more sustainable solutions.
+I value tangible, enduring tools like books, pens, and paper over digital alternatives like e-readers and "smart" devices.
+Among all my possessions, my piano holds a special place—it’s timeless, requires no technology, and offers a lifetime of joy and growth through practice.

+This minimalist approach extends to my software and hardware preferences.
+I favor lightweight tools like Emacs and Kate for text editing and cherish the freedom of avoiding dependence on big tech companies, online services, and unnecessary subscriptions.

 ### Independent

-I do not want to depend on big tech companies, I avoid online services, the cloud and try to run what I can myself.
-Or partly myself.

-I also do not want to depend to much on the banking system (I avoid having debts), and useless insurances.
-I hate subscription services because I want to spend most of my time creating and thinking.
-Not consuming products.
-Our world do not need more audience, but more creation.

-### Piano

-I might have already said it: I love my piano.
-An instrument of music is the only expensive thing you can buy and do not feel stupid.
-It works without electricity, without subscription, without software.
-It just needs you and you can enjoy it your entire life.
-To be good at it you need to learn and practice.
-The rich can't buy this.
-Lazy people can't steal it.
-You can use it alone, in duo or being part of a group.

-### Introvert

-I am a kind of introvert and I like to think, slowly, about many aspects of the world.
-However, I am very comfortable when I am surrounded by people, for example, at conferences.
-I don't feel the need to show, to be liked and I ignore those who don't like me.

-I make friends quite easily.
-I remember and still love [all of them](/friends).
-I am fine when I am alone, so I know I have the best friends.

-I don’t engage in battles against those with opposing beliefs, as trying to change others in this way often proves futile.
-Instead, I focus on positive actions, creating, and enjoying the fleeting moments of life.
-By simply doing, you can lead by example.
-And at the very least, you've made a contribution.

-People should be more individualist and altruistic, in the same time.
-It's a matter of balance.
+I strive for independence in both my personal and professional life.
+I avoid unnecessary debts, minimize reliance on the banking system, and focus on spending time creating rather than consuming.
+For me, the world needs more creation and thoughtfulness—not just audiences.

 ### Parenting

-Even with my commitment to computer science, I make it a priority to spend quality time with my children.
-In today's fast-paced world, this can be challenging, but I do my best to teach them as much as I can while ensuring we have fun together.

-### It's fine if it's hard

-I always valued efforts.
-Hard effort is good for the body.
+Despite my commitments, I make quality time with my children a top priority.
+In a fast-paced world, I do my best to teach them, enjoy our moments together, and encourage their curiosity.

+### The Value of Effort
+I’ve always believed in the importance of effort and embracing challenges.
-Discomfort makes you stronger and comfort makes you age faster.
+Discomfort makes you stronger, and hard work is rewarding.
-I really started doing more sport when I was 32 and I quickly felt stronger than at the age of 20.
+I began focusing more on physical activity at 32 and quickly felt stronger than I did in my 20s.
-Today I tend as well to specifically value more what has endured.
-A watch that you are using since 10 years will be probably ready for another decade.
-Same for cars, I do not change a working car.
-Do not buy a brand new camera but try to make great photos with your current equipment.
-Look for new ideas, techniques, skills, new places.
-It's more work but rewarding.

-Reading books is good for you.
-Big companies do not forget to remind us to finish a movie, watch a video, read Twitter.
-Who remind you to read books ?
-Thanks to books you will keep the brain of a child.
-If you are constantly learning, you do not age.
+This principle also guides my approach to material possessions—I value enduring items over constant upgrades, whether it’s a watch, a car, or a camera.

+Reading is another cornerstone of my philosophy.
+While modern platforms push us to consume movies or social media, books help keep the mind sharp and foster lifelong learning.

 ### Passionate